petrukhnov/jobsite-static-gen/README.md

    from https://github.com/alloy/terminal-notifier to get notifications on failed `gulp watch` builds.

+9. npm install -g gulp
+10. Go into project_root/lib/<lib_name>
+npm install
-9. Run `gulp`.
+11. Run `gulp`.
 The environment needs to be specified via the `-e` option or `TFOX_ENV` environment variable.